 Scope of work

-The subcontractor agreement must define the scope of work designated to the subcontractor.
-Since a subcontractor is often hired to perform specific functions, the tasks should be listed and defined in the subcontractor agreement.
+This agreement must define the scope of work designated to the subcontractor.
+Since a subcontractor is often hired to perform specific functions, the tasks should be listed and defined in the agreement.
 Other than the obligations, the agreement can outline the project schedule to indicate how long it will take to complete the work.
 The work requirements can also be detailed in this section.

 Supply chain and other operational risks